Amish and the Plain People

 Visit Website

-Rachel Smucker invites you to see the beautiful display of quilts in her new quilt shop on her Amish farm.
+Rachel Smucker invites you to see the beautiful display of quilts in her quilt shop on her Amish farm.
 See over 100 quality, colorful quilts hand crafted by local Amish and Mennonite women.
 Quilts, wall hangings, pillows, dolls and more are available at competitive prices.
 Buses welcome.
 Closed Sundays.

 Visit Website